Fresh Del Monte Produce

 Fresh Del Monte also operates a shipping line called Network Shipping and has a trucking operation called Tricont Trucking.
 In addition, they have food and beverage operations that sell freshly prepared food products in convenient locations.

 Fresh Del Monte Produce was created in 1989 when RJR Nabisco sold the fresh fruit division of Del Monte Foods to Polly Peck.
 After the collapse of Polly Peck, Fresh Del Monte was sold to Mexican businessman Carlos Cabal Peniche.
 Cabal fled Mexico after being accused of fraud and the Mexican government seized Fresh Del Monte.
 Mohammed Abu-Ghazaleh purchased Fresh Del Monte in 1996.
 The company went public in 1997.
 Fresh Del Monte acquired Del Monte Europe in 2004.
 In 2018, Fresh Del Monte Produce acquired American vegetable packer Mann Packing.

+Fresh Del Monte Produce is not affiliated with Del Monte Pacific Limited and its subsidiaries Del Monte Foods in the United States and Del Monte Philippines, Del Monte Panamerican in Central America, or Del Monte Asia Pte Ltd which is a part of the Kikkoman Corporation, however these companies continue to market pineapples, bananas, and other produce under a licensing agreement for the Del Monte label in their respective exclusive geographical territories.

 Fresh Del Monte Produce is incorporated in George Town, Cayman Islands.
 The U.S. executive office is located at 241 Sevilla Avenue, Coral Gables, Florida.